dokku/dokku-mongo/README.md

 flags:

-- `-c|--config-options "--args --go=here"`: extra arguments to pass to the container create command (default: ` --storageEngine wiredTiger --auth `)
+- `-c|--config-options "--args --go=here"`: extra arguments to pass to the container create command (default: `--storageEngine wiredTiger --auth`)
 - `-C|--custom-env "USER=alpha;HOST=beta"`: semi-colon delimited environment variables to start the service with
 - `-i|--image IMAGE`: the image name to start the service with
 - `-I|--image-version IMAGE_VERSION`: the image version to start the service with
 - `-m|--memory MEMORY`: container memory limit in megabytes (default: unlimited)
 - `-N|--initial-network INITIAL_NETWORK`: the initial network to attach the service to
 - `-p|--password PASSWORD`: override the user-level service password
-- `-P|--post-create-network NETWORKS`: a comman-separated list of networks to attach the service container to after service creation
+- `-P|--post-create-network NETWORKS`: a comma-separated list of networks to attach the service container to after service creation
 - `-r|--root-password PASSWORD`: override the root-level service password
-- `-S|--post-start-network NETWORKS`: a comman-separated list of networks to attach the service container to after service start
+- `-S|--post-start-network NETWORKS`: a comma-separated list of networks to attach the service container to after service start
 - `-s|--shm-size SHM_SIZE`: override shared memory size for mongo docker container

 Create a mongo service named lollipop: